amykapernick/blog/site/posts/setting-up-local-dev-and-deployment-pipelines.md

 featured: /img/feature/2e2caf5740aabb6fe6334d2aef4cab7acd28b408_rawpixel-com-579231-unsplash.jpg
 ---

 Since I discovered git, everything I do gets recorded on GitHub (it’s one of the most amazing things I’ve learnt in web).
 I’ve also started using XAMPP so that I can develop on my local machine.
 But while copying files from my local development onto my server I thought surely there must be an easier way to do this.
-Unfortunately there didn’t seem to be a lot of information about simply setting this up with FTP so I’m documenting it to make it easier for the next person.
+Unfortunately there didn’t seem to be a lot of information about setting this up with FTP so I’m documenting it to make it easier for the next person.

 These instructions are specific to a WordPress build and using cPanel but can be adjusted to different situations.